Detailed Action

 Furthermore, regarding claims 6 and 15, Hamm further teaches wherein the sleeve extends over at least a portion of the spacer member (Fig. 6, wall (sleeve) of imaging core 200 over transparent spacer 614).

-Furthermore, regarding claim 8, Hamm further teaches wherein the dual lumen region includes a guidewire lumen and an imaging core lumen (Fig. 7B, dual lumen region is in windowing section 120 of distal end of catheter as working channel (imaging core) lumen LM1 and guidewire lumen LM2).
+Furthermore, regarding claim 8, Hamm further teaches wherein the first lumen includes a guidewire lumen and the second lumen includes an imaging core lumen (Fig. 7B, dual lumen region is in windowing section 120 of distal end of catheter as working channel (imaging core) lumen LM1 and guidewire lumen LM2).

 Furthermore, regarding claim 12, Hamm further teaches wherein the imaging window region has a distal portion having a first outer diameter and a proximal portion having a second outer diameter larger than the first outer diameter (Fig. 1A, tapering of window section 120, proximal portion diameter of window section 120 next to mid-shaft section 130 is larger than distal portion diameter of window section 120 next to Rx section 110).